 - Behavioral treatment for the development of functional coping skills

-- Therapy for trauma, depression, anxiety, and other mental health challenges
+- Lakewood, CO therapy programs for trauma, depression, anxiety, and other mental health challenges

 Once you graduate from rehab, you transition to aftercare.
 After a stay at the Denver alcohol detox center and rehab facility, you now move back home.
 Some clients undergo naltrexone treatments to support early sobriety.
 Almost all attend 12 Step meetings.